 Realize that the traditional 6 days of non-stop practice of Ashtanga Yoga was possible in the days when there was less stress on the mind from all the work and entertainment around us.
 6 days of practice is possible is only when the body and mind is allowed enough rest each day.
 This is quite difficult to do in this day of age where we are constantly pushed by others and ourselves to do more and more in less time.

 Thus look into the state of your lifestyle and adjust your practice accordingly.
 One will also have to adjust the practice accordingly as one ages because the way the rate in which the body builds and repairs muscles will be different than when one was at a younger age.

 Always ensure that enough protein is taken in order to practice yoga.
 When an inadequate amount of nutrition is taken then no muscles will grow thus no strength will grow.
 Although mental strength will grow, sufficient muscles / weight is necessary for one to go deeper into the practice safely.

-A good idea is to first study the basics of nutrition and do some weight training to develop muscle strength throughout the body to keep the whole body balanced to minimize injury.
+A good idea is to first study the basics of nutrition and do some weight training to develop muscle strength to complement the exercise.

 Develop Experienced Knowledge

 The most Catalyzing time to do Ashtanga Yoga is when one has experienced Confusion or Suffering.

 But unfortunately during this time there will be a great inner resistance to do Yoga, or when one does Yoga there will be a great desire to want to analyze all thoughts that come in Mind.